madscientist42/G15Interface/README.md

 on being quite a bit more sophisticated (The original was a bit dumb in that it only worked with the first device found and you were done.
 If you have a Z10 speaker set, you didn't get it to work or your nifty G510s or G13 wouldn't work right.
-Not really acceptable.
+Not really acceptable...in any manner...)
 Right now, it's framed in to be able to list and provide control support for multiple devices on the machine in question.

 What works: